stepanataccolade/docsv2/sources/ci_configure.md

 ## Configure your build

+All build configuration happens through shippable.yml which should be present at the root of the repository you want to build using Shippable.

+At a high level, the yml structure is as shown below -

 ### Build Images

 Our minions are Docker based containers, so we use a standard Docker image to spin up these containers, depending on the language specified in your yml.
 Our build images are available on Docker Hub under the dry-dock repository and the corresponding Dockerfiles are available in our GitHub repository dry-dock.
 TODO- enter links